gkrishnmishra/Diebities-prediction/README.md

 # Diebities-prediction
-Machine Learning model check the person is Diebities or Non-diebities patient
+ This Machine Learning model check the person is Diebities or Non-diebities patient